Clytemnestra: Name

 Her Greek name Klytaimnḗstra is also sometimes Latinized as Clytaemnestra.
-It is commonly glossed as "famed for her suitors".
+It is commonly glossed as "famed for her suitors."
 However, this form is a later misreading motivated by an erroneous etymological connection to the verb mnáomai (μνάoμαι, "woo, court").
-The original name form is believed to have been Klytaimḗstra (Κλυταιμήστρα) without the -n-.
+The original form is believed to have been Klytaimḗstra (Κλυταιμήστρα) without the -n-.
 The present form of the name does not appear before the middle Byzantine period.
 Homeric poetry shows an awareness of both etymologies.
 Aeschylus, in certain wordplays on her name, appears to assume an etymological link with the verb mḗdomai (μήδoμαι, "scheme, contrive").
 Thus given the derivation from κλῠτός (klutós "celebrated") and μήδομαι (mḗdomai "to plan, be cunning"), this would result in the quite descriptive "famous plotter".

 Background

-Clytemnestra was the daughter of Tyndareus and Leda, the King and Queen of Sparta, making her a Spartan Princess.
-According to the myth, Zeus appeared to Leda in the form of a swan, seducing and impregnating her.
-Leda produced four offspring from two eggs: Castor and Clytemnestra from one egg, and Helen and Polydeuces (Pollux) from the other.
-Therefore, Castor and Clytemnestra were fathered by Tyndareus, whereas Helen and Polydeuces were fathered by Zeus.
+Clytemnestra was the daughter of Tyndareus and Leda, King and Queen of Sparta, making her a Spartan Princess.
+According to myth, Zeus appeared to Leda in the form of a swan, raping and impregnating her.
+She then laid with her husband the same night, and later gave birth to a set of two eggs: one fathered by Zeus that Helen and Pollux emerged from, and one fathered by Tyndareus that Castor and Clytemnestra emerged from.
 Her other sisters were Philonoe, Phoebe and Timandra.

-Agamemnon and his brother Menelaus were in exile at the home of Tyndareus; in due time Agamemnon married Clytemnestra and Menelaus married Helen.
-In a late variation, Euripides's Iphigenia at Aulis, Clytemnestra's first husband was Tantalus, King of Pisa; Agamemnon killed him and Clytemnestra's infant son, then made Clytemnestra his wife.
-In another version, her first husband was King of Lydia.
+In myth, Clytemnestra is most commonly described as having two husbands: Agamemnon and Aegisthus.
+Some sources name a third, Tantalus, whom Agamemnon slew before taking Clytemnestra as his wife.
+More commonly, both Agamemnon and his brother Menelaus, king of Sparta, competed as suitors for Clytemnestra and Helen's hands, with Agamemnon marrying Clytemnestra and Menelaus marrying Helen.
+Clytemnestra became queen of Mycenae through the marriage and bore Agamemnon four children: Orestes, Electra, Iphigenia, and Chrysothemis.
+Some time after Agamemnon left for Troy, Clytemnestra began an affair with Aegisthus, son of Thyestes and her husband's cousin.
+After murdering Agamemnon, they ruled Mycenae jointly.
+Together they had a son, Aletes, and a daughter, Erigone.